RPGroup-PBoC/mwc_growth/code/processing/growth_curves/20180621_r1_37C_glucose_O2_growth/README.md

 ## Experimental Protocol

-1. Cells from a 4.5-hour saturated LB culture were diluted 1:1000 into 6 mL of M9 + 0.5% glycerol in a 15 mL Falcon tube.
+1. Cells from a 4.5-hour saturated LB culture were diluted 1:10000 into 6 mL of M9 + 0.5% glucose in a 15 mL Falcon tube.
 The inoculum was stored at room temperature for several hours prior to the inoculation.

 2. Cells grew overnight (13h) at 37°C shaking at 225 RPM.

-3. The OD<sub>600nm</sub> of these cells were measured and 5mL were diluted into 50 mL of prewarmed M9 + 0.5% glycerol and was thoroughly mixed.
+3. The OD<sub>600nm</sub> of these cells were measured and 5mL were diluted into 50 mL of prewarmed M9 + 0.5% glucose and was thoroughly mixed.

 4. Aliquots of 500 µL were serially pipetted to fill one 96-well plates (2 mL maximal volume).
 This plate was covered with a breathable nylon cover.